WadeGulbrandsen/moodle-docker/README.md

   * Update ClamAV definitions
   * Copies plugins in /data/plugins into the container (uses the -u option to only overwrite older files)
   * Sets ownership on Moodle directories to `moodle`
-  * Auto updates to the latest build in the `MOODLE_BRANCH` environment variable
+  * Optionally auto updates to the latest build in the `MOODLE_BRANCH` environment variable
   * Sets the Apache ServerName from `wwwroot` in `config.php`
 * Cron jobs
   * Update ClamAV once a day